CenterForOpenScience/COSDev/docs/process/testing.rst

 - Use long, descriptive names.
 This often obviates the need for doctrings in test methods.
 - Tests should be isolated.
 Don't interact with a real database or network.
 Use a separate test database that gets torn down or use mock objects.
 - Prefer `factories <https://github.com/rbarrois/factory_boy>`_ to fixtures.
 - Never let incomplete tests pass, else you run the risk of forgetting about them.
 Instead, add a placeholder like ``assert False, "TODO: finish me"``.
+If you are stubbing out a test that will be written in the future, use the :meth:`@unittest.skip` decorator.
 - Strive for 100% code coverage, but don't get obsess over coverage scores.

 Unit Tests